bzgec/ADS1115_esp32_espIdf/example/ads1115/README.md

 # ESP32 FreeRTOS ESP-IDF example

-This example depends on other libraries like movingAverage, dataTypes, customPrintf.
+This example depends on other libraries: movingAverage, dataTypes, customPrintf.